olga-demidko/documentation/docs/guide/vulnerabilities/203-exposed-common-file.md

     </tr>
 </table>

-Exposed Common File may allow an attacker to:
+This vulnerability allows an attacker to:
 * Get administrative access to a system and manipulate data or manage the account
 * Gain personal information of the system members
 * Get log information (access log or error log)